Interactive MCP Apps: Building Two-Way UIs with useAppState (July 2026)

 }

 The tool that triggers this resource passes the title and description as structuredContent.
-After the user clicks, the model sees { decision: 'confirmed', decidedAt: '...' } and can act accordingly, such as completing a purchase, sending a message, or executing a write operation.
+After the user clicks, the model can see { decision: 'confirmed', decidedAt: '...' } on a later turn and act accordingly, such as completing a purchase, sending a message, or executing a write operation.

 The tool looks like this: